 Q. How long does treatment take?

 A. This depends on the type of appliance needed to correct the issue and the severity of the issue.
 Generally speaking, it takes 1-2 years to align and straighten teeth effectively for good, lasting results.
 There are shorter treatments (or limited outcome treatments) designed to get your teeth looking as you would like them to for a special occasion (popular for weddings), but this is not a long-term solution and will not correct any fundamental orthodontic issues.
-You can read more about comprehensive and short-term orthodontic problems and treatments HERE.

 Q. Are braces just for children and teens?